Glycolic acid armpit primer: how to smell good and feel good

 Now, you may be wondering why you would want to use glycolic acid in your armpit skincare routine.
 Well, there are several benefits to doing so.
 One of the main benefits is that glycolic acid can help to exfoliate the skin in the underarm area, which can help to reduce the appearance of dark spots and ingrown hairs.
 It can also help to prevent clogged pores and reduce the occurrence of razor burn or irritation.

-In addition (and here’s where we start the glycolic acid armpit party), using glycolic acid in your armpit skincare routine can also help to improve the efficacy of your deodorant or antiperspirant.
+In addition, using glycolic acid in your armpit skincare routine can also help to improve the efficacy of your deodorant or antiperspirant.
 That’s why many people use Pit Prep – which contains glycolic as well as malic, lactic, citric, and tartaric acids – as an armpit primer before using a natural deodorant.
 Prep your pits, and the glycolic acid and other AHAs ensure that you stay odor free for WAY longer than when you try to mask body odor with a typical, oil + fragrance based deodorant.

 The acids also help to lower the pH of your pits.
 When the skin is exfoliated and free of dead skin cells and debris, and your armpits are at a comfortably low pH, your deodorant or antiperspirant can better penetrate the skin and provide better odor protection.